 -

-Disinfecting: Killing viruses and germs and microscopic organisms.
+Disinfecting: Killing 100% of viruses and germs and microscopic organisms.
 Stopping the spread of infectious microbes.
 We don’t always need a disinfectant.
 Overusing disinfectant products can create resistant microbes.
 However, we DO need a disinfectant when there is someone ill in the house or someone has a compromised immune system.

 Do you really need to disinfect all of your counters and tabletops, bedside tables, appliances, door handles, and faucets?

-The encouraging news is that coronaviruses are some of the easiest types of viruses to kill.
-They are not hardy and are easily destroyed by good disinfecting products.
-According to the EPA, disinfectants break a protective coating around the coronavirus so that it can’t spread to another cell.
+- The risk of COVID from surfaces is very low.
+Further, coronaviruses are some of the easiest types of viruses to kill.
+According to the EPA, disinfectants easily break a protective coating around the coronavirus so that it can’t spread to another cell.

 - Soap and water